 Investments are carried at market value as determined on the last day of the Plan year.
+Fair value of financial instruments is what would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 See Note D for discussion of fair value measurements.
 Purchases and sales of securities are recorded on a trade date basis.
 Dividends are recorded on the ex-dividend date.
 Interest income is recorded on the accrual basis.
 Net appreciation (depreciation) includes the Plan's gains and losses on investments bought and sold as well as held during the year.